 Icarus was a figure in Greek mythology who made wings out of feathers and beeswax to escape an island.
-So enamoured of his newfound ability to fly was he, that Icarus ignored warnings not to fly too close to the sun.
+So enamored of his newfound ability to fly was he, that Icarus ignored warnings not to fly too close to the sun.
 Upon getting close to the sun, the beeswax melted, his wings fell off, and he plummeted to his death.
 The same thing that had made Icarus successful is what led to his downfall.
-In his overconfidence he had become blind to the dangers of flying too close to the sun.
+In his overconfidence, he had become blind to the dangers of flying too close to the sun.

 Similarly, for consumer brands today, focusing on emerging channels has been hailed as an innovative early business strategy.
 These channels are limited by their smaller size and higher cost and are therefore deprioritized by larger players.
-For new entrants, the less competitive space provides easier levers for growth and encouragement who in turn let it evolve into their primary business strategy.
+For new entrants, the less competitive space provides easier levers for growth and encouragement which in turn let it evolve into their primary business strategy.
 Sooner or later the costs or the size of the channel come into play and curtails the aspirations for fledgling organizations.

 What is the long tail?